-The towns, beaches and the Abrolhos Archipelago of the far south of Bahia, Costa das Baleias, is a tourist route that starts at the border of Bahia with Espírito Santo and goes as far south as Porto Seguro.
-Whoever thinks of whales in Brazil immediately thinks of Abrolhos, a well-known […]
+The towns, beaches and the Abrolhos Archipelago in the far south of Bahia, on the Costa das Baleias, form a tourist route that starts on the border between Bahia and Espírito Santo and goes as far south as Porto Seguro.
+Anyone who thinks of whales in Brazil immediately remembers Abrolhos, […]

 Whale Coast

-Whale Coast (Costa das Baleias) has the largest and most diverse set of coral reefs in the South Atlantic, the Abrolhos Archipelago, mangroves, stunning beaches, history and comprises the municipalities of Prado, Alcobaça, Caravelas, Nova Viçosa and Mucuri.
+Costa das Baleias has the largest and most diverse set of coral reefs in the South Atlantic, the Abrolhos Archipelago, mangroves, stunning beaches, history and comprises the municipalities of Prado, Alcobaça, Caravelas, Nova Viçosa and Mucuri.

 Tourism on the Whale Coast

-The tourist route of the Whale Coast begins at the southern border of Bahia, on the border with Espírito Santo, and extends for 200 km of beaches to Prado, a city south of Porto Seguro.
+The Costa das Baleias tourist route begins on the southern edge of Bahia, on the border with Espírito Santo, and stretches along 200 kilometres of beaches to Prado, a town to the south of Porto Seguro.

 There are five small coastal municipalities (Mucuri, Nova Viçosa, Caravelas, Alcobaça and Prado), with populations ranging from 21,000 (Caravelas, Alcobaça) to 38,000 (Nova Viçosa).